 How do I know the biscuits are done?

 You want them to be GBD (gold brown delicious) on the outside.
-After step 5, test it by carefully lifting the top half.
+After step 3, test it by carefully lifting the top half.
 It should come off like a lid, then just look inside to see if it’s cooked or if it looks raw.
-If it looks raw, just pop it back in the oven for a bit more time.
+If it looks raw, just pop it back in the oven for 5 more minutes.

 A: You could also try thawing the biscuits overnight.
 Simply place the biscuits in the fridge the night before you plan to bake them.
 Follow the original directions above.